BillJr99/Ursinus-CS173/_pages/Projects/proj-final.md

 In addition to the class in which you will write your `main()` function, your project should include and utilize at least one additional class with at least one constructor and at least one non-static method inside.

-You will use git or another version control system to coordinate between your team.
+You may use git or another version control system to coordinate between your team.  **Each student shall contribute by checking in meaningful contributions to the project on the version control system.
+If a version control system is not used, code sections should be commented with the initials or recognized pseudonym of the student.**

-Finally, prepare as a team a project presentation that you will present live to the class for final presentations.
+Finally, prepare as a team a project presentation that you will present live to the class for final presentations.  **Each student must have a speaking role** at the presentation.

 ## Group Formation